-Bank of England Choose Quadrant2Design
+Bank of England Choose Q2D for ‘New Fiver’ Launch

-When the new £5 note was unveiled at Blenheim Palace on the 2nd June, the eagerly anticipated design was showcased on a series of display stands designed and built by experienced exhibition stand designers, Quadrant2Design.
+When the new £5 note was unveiled at Blenheim Palace on the 2nd of June, the eagerly anticipated design was showcased on a series of display stands designed and built by experienced exhibition stand designers, Quadrant2Design.

 100 % Pre-Build Guarantee Seals the Deal

-Alongside Elliott’s great design, the decisive factor that led the Bank of England to choose Quadrant2Design was the company’s ‘100% Pre-Build Guarantee’, which meant the Bank’s designers could visit Poole and see the complete stand pre-built before the ‘real’ installation at Blenheim Palace.
+Alongside the great design, the decisive factor that led the Bank of England to choose Quadrant2Design was the company’s ‘100% Pre-Build Guarantee’, which meant the Bank’s designers could visit Poole and see the complete stand pre-built before the ‘real’ installation at Blenheim Palace.

 The experienced events company, using their exclusive ‘seamless-graphics’ Prestige Events System, also handled the printing, finishing and building of the stand.

 Quadrant2Design MD, Alan Jenkins says: “We were genuinely thrilled when the Bank of England approached us to discuss this project.
-It’s been an honour and a privilege to work alongside such a prestigious organisation as the Bank of England and their designers, and to be able to lend our expertise to this landmark event.”
+It’s been an honour and a privilege to work alongside such a prestigious organisation as the Bank of England and their designers, and to lend our expertise to this landmark event.”